rachaelkalicun/evercooked_blog/source/blog/sourdough-king-cake.html.md

 ### **5. Shape the Dough**
 Preheat your oven to 375°F (190°C).
 Line a sheet pan with parchment paper or a silicone baking mat.

 Dump the dough onto a lightly floured surface.
 Let it rest for 5–10 minutes.
 Roll the dough into a large rectangle, about 15 x 10 inches (38 x 25 cm).
 Roll it into a tight log, seam side down.
 Transfer to your prepared sheet pan, shaping it into a ring.
-Let it rest for 10 to 15 minutes to firm up.
+Let it rest for 5 to 10 minutes.

 ### **6. Second Rise**
 Brush the surface and sides of the dough with melted butter.
 Cover and let rest until puffy, about 1 hour.

 ### **7. Bake the Brioche**
 Place the cake in the preheated oven and bake for 20 to 25 minutes, until golden brown.
-Reduce the heat to 350°F (180°C) and continue baking for another 10 to 15 minutes.
+You can optionally cover with a large roasting pan, sprayed with water, to provide a moist environment.
+Reduce the heat to 350°F (180°C), remove the cover if using, and continue baking for another 10 to 15 minutes.
 The cake should be golden brown and hollow-sounding when tapped.

 ### **8. Decorate & Serve**
 Once the cake has cooled, you can decorate it with a glaze and colored sugar.
+I brush the bread again with melted butter, drizzle on some glaze, pat on the sugar, and drizzle with glaze again!

 ---